lighttransport/nanort/examples/vdisp/README.md

 The renderer itself does not tessellate mesh(just displace vertex position for a given mesh), thus user must supply pre-tessellated mesh.

-For vector displacemt map, please specify `vdisp filename.exr` in .mtl.
-LDR texture (e.g. png) is supported.
+Specify vector displacement map by `disp filename.exr` in .mtl.
+LDR texture (e.g. png. color space is assumed as linear) and EXR are supported.
 Assume vector displacement is defined in world coordinate by default.

 if `vn` is given in .obj, the renderer computes tangents and binormals.